 If you intend to produce longer content that is not in the form of a story or fiction related, budget the time for that.
 Unless you are a full-time blogger, realistically you aren’t going t be able to write and edit 4000 word long posts multiple times a week.

 Factor in the update frequency, depth and breadth of topics, length, SEO, etc.

 5. Write Your first Post, or Two… or Three

 The next thing you want to do is make sure you have a blog post or two, posted.
-So that when you begin to share it, readers will not juts be on blank site. that way they can read your first couple of posts, get a feel of it and decided if they want to stick around for your future posts.
+So that when you begin to share it, readers will not just be on a blank site. that way they can read your first couple of posts, get a feel of it and decide if they want to stick around for your future posts.
 You don’t have to do this, but it helps.

 6. Market for Dear Life

 If you’ve gotten this far, you’re well on your way.
-If you like the bog post and found it useful, share with a friend or two.
+If you like the blog post and found it useful, share it with a friend or two.

 Find me on;